nhand2/spots/README.md

 git clone https://git.heroku.com/unlv-spots.git
 ```

+Place a `.env` file containing all the credentials for firebase in `server/.env`.

 ### Server
 If you're developing on the server, first change directory to the server
 directory and run `npm install`.
 Start the server locally by runnning `npm start`.